-"Kibitz" was not designed to work at Level Ø. Although you may occasionally get it to work at that level, the moves it advises may not even be legal.
+Note: "Kibitz" was not designed to work at level 0.
+Although you may occasionally get it to work at that level, the moves it advises may not even be legal.
 Remember the castle move is displayed differently from the way it is entered.
-Also, Kibitz may not work until you have proceeded far enough into the game for SARGON to look ahead.
+Also, Kibitz may not work until you have proceeded far enough into the game so SARGON is looking ahead.

-Level # and Ply #:
+LEVEL # and PLY #:

-When the board is displayed, the Level # you have selected is labelled and displayed in the upper right-hand portion of the screen.
-Once SARGON II gets beyond its opening 'book' moves you will also see the Ply # (unlabelled) displayed to the right of the Level #.
+When the board is displayed, the Level # you have selected is labeled and displayed in the upper right-hand portion of the screen.
+Once SARGON II gets beyond its opening 'book' moves you will also see the Ply # (unlabeled) displayed to the right of the level #.

-The Ply # is the number of half moves ahead of the current move that the computer is currently searching.
+ThePly # is the number of half moves ahead of the current move that the computer is currently searching.
 A Ply of 3, for instance, indicates that the computer has already examined its possible moves and your possible countermoves, and is currently examining its possible replies to your countermoves.
 The Level # you choose at the beginning of the game, or after changing the board represents the MINIMUM Ply to which the computer will search.
-(In the beginning and towards the end of the game, SARGON II will automatically search more deeply.)
+(In the beginning and toward the end of the game, SARGON II will automatically search more deeply.)

-The exception is Level Ø where the computer will only examine its next move at any stage of the game except where a check is involved.
+The exception to all this is Level 0 where the computer will only examine its next move at any stage of the game except where a check is involved.